August 25: Today in Royal History

 Full name: Ludwig Karl August

 In 1810, Ludwig married Princess Therese of Saxe-Hildburghausen.
-The wedding took place in a large outdoor space called the Theresienwiese, in Munich.
+The wedding was held in a large outdoor space called the Theresienwiese in Munich.
 Named for his bride, Theresienwiese is the site of Oktoberfest, held every year to commemorate the wedding.
 Ludwig became King of Bavaria upon his father’s death in 1825.
-However, by 1848, Ludwig’s reign was coming to an abrupt end.
-Facing protests and demonstrations by students and the middle classes, the King had ordered the closure of the university.
+However, by 1848, Ludwig’s reign was ending abruptly.
+Facing protests and demonstrations by students and the middle classes, the King had ordered the university to close.
 Shortly after, the crowds raided the armory on their way to storm the Munich Residenz.
-Ludwig’s brother, Karl, managed to appease the protesters, but the damage was done.
-The King’s family and advisors turned against him, and he was forced to sign the March Proclamation, giving substantial concessions toward a constitutional monarchy.
+Ludwig’s brother Karlappeased the protesters, but the damage was done.
+The King’s family and advisors turned against him, forcing him to sign the March Proclamation, giving substantial concessions toward a constitutional monarchy.
 Unwilling to rule this way, King Ludwig I abdicated on March 20, 1848.
 Ludwig spent the rest of his life in Bavaria, devoting his time to supporting and fostering the arts.
-He published several books of poems during his reign, as well as several translations of plays.
+He published several books of poems during his reign and translated several plays.
 On February 29, 1868, Ludwig died in Nice, France, aged 81, having survived his wife and five of his children.

 Unofficial Royalty: King Ludwig I of Bavaria